-The Chinese portion of the program will begin by visits to Beijing and Shanghai.
-The site for the main collaborative activities in Western China will then be Kunming, the beautiful “Spring City” where for a millennium traders and spiritual travelers, artists and explorers have met and mingled.
+The Chinese portion of the program began with visits to Beijing and Shanghai.
+The site for the main collaborative activities in Western China was Kunming, the beautiful “Spring City” where for a millennium traders and spiritual travelers, artists and explorers have met and mingled.

 2010 Chinese Participants

 - LIU Zhenyun (刘震云b.
 1958, Han ethnicity, fiction).
 Senior artist, distinguished novelist.
 He is a member of the Chinese Writers’ Association, consultant at the Film Script Center of China’s National Radio Film and Television Bureau, and editor of the newspaper Peasant Daily.
 He is the author of Tapu Township (塔铺), The New Soldier Company (新兵连), The Unit (单位), and Chicken Feathers Everywhere (一地鸡毛) as well as the novella which became the famous movie Cell Phone(手机), directed by the reputable filmmaker Feng Xiaogang (冯小刚).
 He has been selected by China Reading Journal (中华读书报) as one of “Twenty Most Influential Literary Figures” in China in 2000.
 His novel Yellow Flowers, All of Homeland (故乡天下黄花) was selected as one of the “One Hundred Most Influential Books in Twentieth Century China” by Sanlian Publishers in 2000.
 In 2003, he was selected as the “Chinese Writer of the Year” by a hundred media institutions in China.
 Many of his works have been adapted into popular TV series.